sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In this example, we're passing an anonymous function as the first argument to `setTimeout`.
 The function will be executed after a delay of 1 second (specified by the second argument to `setTimeout`).

-### 85. What is the difference between function declaration and function expression ?
+### Question 85.
+What is the difference between function declaration and function expression ?

 In JavaScript, a function declaration is defined using the "function" keyword and is declared at the top level of a script or within a function block.
 It can be called before it is declared in the code because it is hoisted to the top during compilation.